BENCJL/hello-world/README.md

 # hello-world
 Learn to use github

-OK, now let's add some words.
+This time we don't just add words.
+We add a file.